llm-bible/llm-bible.github.io/_publications/cvetanović2024synthetic.markdown

 bibkey: cvetanović2024synthetic
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.08617"}
-tags: ['Training Techniques', 'Model Architecture', 'Pretraining Methods', 'BERT', 'Transformer', 'Fine-Tuning', 'Applications']
+tags: ['Fine-Tuning', 'Transformer', 'Applications', 'Model Architecture', 'Training Techniques', 'Pretraining Methods', 'BERT']
 ---
 In this paper, we focus on generating a synthetic question answering (QA) dataset using an adapted Translate-Align-Retrieve method.
 Using this method, we